-(q) Other differences
+(1) Other differences

-Other differences consist of the different accounting and valuation approaches between German GAAP and U.S. GAAP that are not individually significant, including the treatment of unrealized gains on foreign currency receivables and payables that are recognized under U.S. GAAP but not German GAAP, the inclusion in the balance sheet of accruals for maintenance accruals and the valuation of trade accounts receivable.
+Other differences consist of the different accounting and valuation approaches between German GAAP and U.S. GAAP that are not individually significant, including the treatment of unrealized gains on foreign currency receivables and payables that have a full effect on income under U.S. GAAP, the inclusion in the balance sheet of accruals for maintenance accruals and the valuation of trade accounts receivable.
 Under German GAAP, accruals have to be made for maintenance that is carried out within 3 months after the balance sheet date.
 Under U.S. GAAP, maintenance expenditures must only be shown in the period in which they are incurred.
 The valuation differences for receivables are a result of the application of the percentage of completion method, as opposed to the completed contract method under German GAAP.

-(r) Income taxes
+(m) Income taxes